garfix/nli-go/doc/remarks.md

 Being busy, I also changed the many-to-many mapping of semantics to database to 1-to-many, as planned for a long time.

+===

+Another thing: the difference in meaning of number-quantifiers in questions and commands:

+If I ask you:

+    How many candy bars did you have?

+You will mentally select all the bars you had, count them and reply: 2.

+But when I say:

+    You can have 2 candy bars.

+You select 2 bars and eat them.
+You can't select them all, eat them and then find out you ate the whole cookie jar.

+This difference is important for the QuantSolver.
+In questions, the quantifier operates after the scope was executed.
+In commands, the quantifier operates during the processing of the scope.
+It continues trying the next entity in the range until n scope executions have succeeded.

+I could introduce a quant modifier.

 # 2020-03-31

     Stack up two pyramids.